Skip to content

 Crossgear Definition

-By definition, a crossgear is a combination of notes where either thumb is unable to hit a gear due to being occupied with an inner lane tap or hold on the same side, requiring the thumb from the opposite hand to reach across and hit it.**
+By definition, a crossgear is a combination of notes where either thumb is unable to hit a gear due to being occupied with a face tap or hold on the same side, requiring the thumb from the opposite hand to reach across and hit it.**

 You may notice that the Thumb Input Principle suggests that certain patterns cannot be hit by controller players; this is indeed the case.